GiancarloPretell/Interaction-Design-Capstone/README.md

 /Interaction-Design-Capstone
 │
 ├── css/
-│   └── Styling files for layout, responsiveness, animations, and form validation states │
+│   └── Styling files for layout, responsiveness, animations, form validation states, and dark mode theming │
 ├── images/
 │   └── All images and visual assets used in the website │
 ├── js/
-│   └── JavaScript files for form validation, search, loading states, animations, and menu toggle │
+│   └── JavaScript files for dark mode toggle, form validation, search, loading states, animations, and menu toggle │
 ├── pages/
 │   └── Additional HTML pages linked from the navigation